AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/dmarc-record.md

 * It offers reporting on which messages fail SPF and/or DKIM, enabling senders to gain visibility.

 * This increased visibility allows for steps to be taken to mitigate further errors.
-It gives senders a degree of control over what happens with mail that does not pass either of these authentication methods.-->
+It gives senders a degree of control over what happens with mail that does not pass either of these authentication methods.
+-->